EhsanPeymani/EpicSpiesAssignment/README.md

 This is a small pet project that I did while doing the course C# fundamentals by ASP.NET on DevU.com.

+The idea is to work with DateTime and TimeSpan types as well as celender control of ASP.NET.

 The business rules are as follows:

 requirement: Our logo should only be 190 px tall!